-As swimmers begin to wear in their goggles it is important to purchase another pair before they are needed.
+It is important to purchase another pair of goggles before they are needed.
 A swimmer should wear a new pair of goggles for at least a few days before using them at a meet, making sure they are properly fitted and dive-tested.
 Older swimmers will often keep one racing pair, fitted tighter and designed for daytime racing, and one practice pair, looser with higher visibility.
 Younger swimmers should avoid mirrored goggles during practice, since knowing where a swimmer is looking while swimming communicates important information to the coaches.

 Caps are recommended to all swimmers for meets, and for practice if the swimmer's hair is longer than their eyebrows.
 The purpose of caps is three-fold.
 First, keeping hair securely away from the swimmer's face allows for easier breathing, better head position, and therefore better body position for all strokes.
 Second, it allows for a sleek feeling in the water, suitable for fast practices, time trials and meets.
-We recommend for swimmer to wear their caps for two practices prior to meets, to get used to the change in feeling and hearing.
+Third, it keeps the pool cleaner.
+We recommend for swimmers to wear their caps for two practices prior to meets, to get used to the change in feeling and hearing.
 Also, if possible, we recommend marking caps with a name or initials with permanent markers so lost-and-found caps can be more easily returned.

 Latex Caps - These cheaper caps can be good for swimmers with shorter hair, who don't use them as often.
 They stay in place a bit better, but can sometimes pull hair as you put them on.
 They require more maintenance and care, but can be a blessing if you have a swimmer who often misplaces things.
 Swimmers usually take them off between races, or use baby powder on the inside of the cap for comfort and care.